andreypopp/jsonpublish/docs/index.rst

       self.username = username
       self.birthday = birthday

-Now if you want to serialize ``User`` objects as JSON documents you can't simply use ``json`` module, because it just doesn't know how to represent your object as JSON document.
+Now if you want to serialize ``User`` objects as JSON documents you can't simply use ``json`` module, because it just doesn't know how to represent your objects as JSON documents.
 So you need to write a function which converts ``User`` objects to something which can be serialized, for example ``dict``.
 With time your app grows and complexity grows along so you need somehow to structure you serialization machinery, let's see how ``jsonpublish`` can help us there::